H120/AI-Chat-Scroller/Readme.md

-# AI Chat Scroller 1.1
+# AI Chat Scroller 1.2
 ![Logo](images/logo.png)

-**AI Chat Scroller** is a lightweight Chrome extension that enhances your experience on popular AI chat platforms such as ChatGPT, Grok, Claude, and Copilot.
+**AI Chat Scroller** is a lightweight Chrome extension that enhances your experience on popular AI chat platforms such as ChatGPT, Gemini, Grok, Claude, and Copilot.

 ### ✨ Features
 - Auto-numbers AI messages in chat